-Every Shepherds Hill Academy team member must meet all the employment requirements, including a thorough background and criminal history check, set forth by the state of Georgia.
+Every Shepherd’s Hill Academy team member must meet all the employment requirements, including a thorough background and criminal history check as set forth by the state of Georgia.
 All residential staff members are required to be trained in Cardiopulmonary Resuscitation (CPR), First Aid, and Emergency Safety Intervention (ESI).

-In addition, each member undergoes an intense 60 day training period.
-Assuring the greatest degree of care and attention in the industry, Shepherds Hill Academy uncompromisingly upholds a maximum 5 total student to staff ratio.
-This means your teen daughter is not out of sight of a Girls Residential Team member at any point during her stay in the Therapeutic Outdoor Program.
+In addition, each member undergoes an intense 30-day training period.
+Assuring the greatest degree of care and attention in the industry, Shepherd’s Hill Academy uncompromisingly upholds a maximum 5:1 student to staff ratio.
+This means your teen daughter is not out of sight of a girls residential team member at any point during her stay in the Therapeutic Outdoor Program.